loopdash/loopdash/src/projects/design-it-for-us.md

 url: /projects/design-it-for-us
 ---

-Designed and developed a webite for a new poltical organization.
+Designed and developed a website for a new political organization.